playframework/playframework/documentation/manual/scalaGuide/main/sql/ScalaAnorm.md

     ??? // Sets |value| on |statement|
 }
 ```

+If involved type accept `null` value, it must be appropriately handled in conversion.
+Even if accepted by type, when `null` must be refused for parameter conversion, marker trait `NotNullGuard` can be used: `new ToStatement[T] with NotNullGuard { /* ... */ }`.

 For DB specific parameter, it can be explicitly passed as opaque value.
 In this case at your own risk, `setObject` will be used on statement.